-Where do Most Motorcycle Accidents Occur?
+Where do Most Motorcycle Accidents Occur in Tennessee?

 Motorcyclists typically have a passion for what they do.
 However, riding a motorcycle is inherently more dangerous than traveling in a traditional passenger vehicle.
 Motorcyclists must remain vigilant when they are on the roadway because accidents caused by the actions of other drivers can occur.
 Here, we want to discuss where most motorcycle accidents occur so that motorcyclists in Tennessee have some additional knowledge about where they need to be most vigilant.